A Day in the Life of a Data Scientist: What to Expect

 2 PM – 5 PM Code, Code, and Code

 Developing a machine learning model requires several days, weeks, or months and there is a step-by-step process every data scientist follows.
 This is the time when actual requirements gathering, data preparation, exploratory data analysis, feature engineering, and model building takes place.
-Some days Charlie is building data cleaning or plumbing services using various data scientist tools, other days he could be doing some academic style-research and coding in Python to implement a machine learning algorithm.
-He could also be performing analysis in Jupyter notebook using SciKit learn or firing up PyCharm to code up a class that implements a machine learning model or interfaces with the database.
+Some days Charlie is building data cleaning or plumbing services using various data scientist tools, other days he could be doing some academic style-research and coding in Python (a widely-used programming language in the domain of data science) to implement a machine learning algorithm.
+He could also be performing analysis in the Jupyter notebook using SciKit learn or firing up PyCharm to code up a class that implements a machine learning model or interfaces with the database.

 6 PM Code Revie